giordamaug/HELP/README.md

 ![Alt text of the image](https://github.com/giordamaug/HELP/blob/main/docs/images/GraphicAbstract_IG.jpg)

+# Documentation
+The HELP software documentation is available at: https://giordamaug.github.io
 # Credits
 The HELP Framework was developed by the Computational Data Science group of High Performance Computing and Networking Institute of National Research Council of Italy (ICAR-CNR).